 GDPR — what We chose to do at Openprise

-Before GDPR went into effect, Openprise took steps towards compliance.
+Before GDPR went into effect, Openprise took steps towards managing GDPR compliance requirements.

 - Asked People to Opt-In: We sent an email to the leads in our database that would be subject to GDPR.
 It asked people to actively opt-in in order to stay in touch with us.
 As you might expect, we didn’t get a massive response, but we did get some.
 That was great.
 When we looked at the lead scores of all those two didn’t respond, we didn’t feel too bad.
 Very few were MQLs.